-Your subscription covers you, and any
+Your subscription covers you, and any family members that live at the same address as you.

 You can request advice by visiting which.co.uk/booklegal to book an appointment online, contacting us through live chat or via our website legalservice.which.co.uk.